anapenedos/PhosQuest/README.md

 **Column 4**: Fold change calculation: Treatment over the Control.
 Note: these should not be log2 fold calculations!

 **Column 5**: T-test P-values.
-Please use uncorrected values, as PhosphoQuest will implement correction for multiple-testing errors.
+Please use uncorrected values, as PhosQuest will implement correction for multiple-testing errors.

 **Column 6-7**: Coefficients of variation (CV's) for the Control and Treatment/Condition columns, respectively.
-PhosphoQuest can also handle data that doesn't have these column entries.
+PhosQuest can also handle data that doesn't have these column entries.

 #### General summary

-The PhosphoQuest analysis tool is designed with phosphoproteomics data in mind - that is mass spectrometry data generated from enrichment experiments.
+The PhosQuest analysis tool is designed with phosphoproteomics data in mind - that is mass spectrometry data generated from enrichment experiments.
 Uploaded user data that conforms to the earlier specification is processed in a series of steps that fit into 3 broad categories.

 **1.** Tool checks for data format conformity and extracts data that has at least 1 quantitation event.
 The data is then further analysed and filtered to extract information on broad categories.
 For example substrate/sites reported in 1 or both conditions, with CVs <=25% and entries that are only phospho-sites to name a few.

 **2.** User calculated p-values are corrected for multiple testing errors - Benjamini-Hochberg method implemented with a default permissable error rate of 0.05 applied.
-User data is also queried against the PhosphoQuest database to find kinases and substrates that map to each other.
+User data is also queried against the PhosQuest database to find kinases and substrates that map to each other.
 Further analysis extracts "Metrics" of the data.

 **3.** Kinase and substrate/sites frequency analysis carried out.
 Relative kinase activity analysis, based on log2 fold change calculations in substrate/site(s), is also implemented.

 These steps effectively build a user table with original upload information and the extra analysis appended.

 #### Output visuals
-PhosphoQuest generates a number of visuals, that we hope will help you interpret and understand your data.
+PhosQuest generates a number of visuals, that we hope will help you interpret and understand your data.
 These take the following form:

 **Styled tables**: Your analysed, filtered and sorted data is uploaded in the form of a styled table.
 We have implemented visual cues such as super-imposed heatmaps and barplots to clarify the groupings in your data.
 Both the standard data and kinase activity analysis take this form.